-Understand and support the Schools delivery with regards to the requirements of the Prevent duty and provide advice and guidance to staff on protecting children from radicalisation.
+Understand and support the School's delivery with regards to the requirements of the Prevent duty and provide advice and guidance to staff on protecting children from radicalisation.

-Liaise with School staff (especially pastoral support, behaviour leads, Schools health colleagues and the SENDCO) on matters of safety and safeguarding and consult Surrey's Effective Family Resilience document to inform decision making and liaison with relevant agencies.
+Liaise with School staff (especially pastoral support, behaviour leads, Schools health colleagues and the SENDCO) on matters of safety and safeguarding and consult Surrey's Continuum of Need Matrix document to inform decision making and liaison with relevant agencies.